Approved by the Transportation Policy Committee on January 10, 2024

 P3s refer to contractual agreements between a public sector contracting authority and a private entity for delivery of public infrastructure projects.
 In general, successful P3s share the following:

-• A Life Cycle Perspective: Private partner provides financing in addition to combined project delivery phases including design, construction, operations, and maintenance
+- A Life Cycle Perspective: Private partner provides financing in addition to combined project delivery phases including design, construction, operations, and maintenance.

-• Incentivized Risk Sharing: The private partner assumes substantial risks for compensation based on ongoing key performance metrics for the asset.
+- Incentivized Risk Sharing: The private partner assumes substantial risks for compensation based on ongoing key performance metrics for the asset.
 The private sector partner can be compensated from either public sector payments and/or any revenue generated from the project.

-• Public Ownership: The public partner retains project ownership and ultimate responsibility to the public.
+- Public Ownership: The public partner retains project ownership and ultimate responsibility to the public.

 P3s can be an effective method of project financing and delivery to supplement limited public funds to prevent continued degradation of infrastructure and reduced reliability of infrastructure systems, as well as provide needed additional capacity.
 P3s do not replace the need for public funding of infrastructure projects and should only be used when the public interest is protected.

-Examples of financing mechanisms used on P3 transportation projects include, but are not limited to municipal bonds, private activity bonds (PABs), advance refunding, Transportation Infrastructure Finance and Innovation Act (TIFIA) loans, Grant Anticipation Revenue Vehicles (GARVEEs), and Railroad Rehabilitation and Improvement Financing (RRIF) loans, tolling, and asset recycling.
+Examples of financing mechanisms used on P3 transportation projects include, but are not limited to municipal bonds, private activity bonds (PABs), advance refunding, Transportation Infrastructure Finance, and Innovation Act (TIFIA) loans, Grant Anticipation Revenue Vehicles (GARVEEs), and Railroad Rehabilitation and Improvement Financing (RRIF) loans, tolling, and asset recycling.

 Rationale

 P3s cannot replace a public commitment to funding.
 These financing tools allow projects to be accelerated to deliver benefits sooner by efficiently borrowing against future revenues available for infrastructure funding.
-Without P3s, borrowing for project construction could be significantly more costly or not possible.
-Financing by any technique does not supplant the need for adequate user fees or other sources of revenue and funding to eventually pay for projects.ASCE
+Without P3s, financing of some projects, which could provide significant economic impact, may not be possible.
+Financing by any method does not supplant the need for adequate user fees or other sources of revenue and funding to eventually pay for projects.

-Policy Statement 526
+ASCE Policy Statement 526

 First Approved 2008

-The other ASCE policies that relate to innovative financing are:
+Other ASCE policies that relate to innovative financing are:

-PS 382 Transportation Funding
+PS 382 - Transportation funding

-PS 434 Transportation Trust Funds
+PS 434 - Transportation trust funds

-PS 532 National Infrastructure
+PS 532 - National Infrastructure Bank